 Most successful assassination in history

-Assassination is a murder of an individual who is usually a well-known such as celebrities, politicians, religious leaders or important people.
-Usually very clear motive as jealousy, political or religious basis, contract murder, revenge and so on.
-Here are the 10 most successful murder in the history of the world.
+Assassination is a murder of an individual who is usually well-known such as celebrities, politicians, religious leaders, or important people.
+Usually very clear motive as jealousy, political or religious basis, contract murder, revenge, and so on.
+Here are the 10 most successful murders in the history of the world.

 1. John F. Kennedy

-Although many witnesses in his murder, a lot of confusion at the time of his death until today that brings a lot of suspicious things a conspiracy.
-Shortly before 12:30pm, Kennedy, who was walking past Dallas in an open limousine, 3 shots regardless of the high-powered rifle, which is all about the president.
+Although many witnesses in his murder, a lot of confusion at the time of his death until today brings a lot of suspicious things into a conspiracy.
+Shortly before 12:30 pm, Kennedy, who was walking past Dallas in an open limousine, 3 shots regardless of the high-powered rifle, which is all about the president.
 Kennedy died later in hospital.

 2. Franz Ferdinand

 Austrian nobleman Franz Ferdinand, and therefore the heir of the throne of Austria in detail be the catalyst start of World War 1.
 On June 28, 1914, he was on a visit to Sarajevo, which at that time was an Austrian territory.
 When driving a car hood open, he and his wife Sophie were shot by members of The Black Hand which is a group of Serbs who want independence for all countries under the rule of Austria-Hungary.
 World War 1 began two months after the shooting.
 At the time of his murder, 50-year-old Ferdinand.